couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ## Index Types

 Below are some quick notes on the types of indexes available, and their pros and cons.
-For a more in-depth discussion, consider reading [Couchbasics: How Functional and Performance Needs Determine Data Access in Couchbase](https://blog.couchbase.com/determine-data-access-in-couchbase/)
+For a more in-depth discussion, consider reading [Couchbasics: How Functional and Performance Needs Determine Data Access in Couchbase](https://blog.couchbase.com/determine-data-access-in-couchbase/).

 ### N1QL Query Language

-These indexes are the default and use the new SQL-like query language available from Couchbase Server 4.0.0.
+These indexes are the default and use the Couchbase Server's SQL-like query language, [N1QL](https://docs.couchbase.com/server/current/n1ql/query.html).
 When `start` or `ensureIndexes` functions are executed, Ottoman automatically creates several secondary indexes so that the models can make queries to the database.
 These indexes are more performant than views in many cases and are significantly more flexible, allowing even un-indexed searches.

-N1QL indexes in Ottoman use [Couchbase GSIs](http://developer.couchbase.com/documentation/server/current/indexes/gsi-for-n1ql.html).
-If you need the flexibility of queries and speed, this is the way to go.
+N1QL indexes in Ottoman use [Couchbase GSIs](https://docs.couchbase.com/server/current/learn/services-and-indexes/indexes/global-secondary-indexes.html).
+If you need speed, and the flexibility of queries, this is the way to go.

 ```typescript
 const UserSchema = new Schema({